wlonk/wheretofind.me/README.rst

 You'll have to read the contents of your ``.env`` file into your local shell's environment.
 You may want to set up a system to do this each time you activate this virtualenv.
+For one way to do this, see :ref:`env-vars` below.

 Then get the database into a good state::